 Labs: Demonstrations, experiments, simulations (20%)

-Small group mini-project in student's area of expertise (20%)
+Small group mini-project in participant's area of expertise (20%)

 Introductory: Appropriate for a general audience (40%)